sagemath/sagewiki_to_gh-2022-10-10/days3/sprints.md

  * Tom Boothby: 3d object arithmetic / integration with tachyon

- * David Harvey: would like to experiment further with speeding up object construction
+ * [:day3s/sprints/objconst: David Harvey: would like to experiment further with speeding up object construction]

 == NOTE ==